Siftah/get_iplayer/installation.md

 <a name="linux-package"></a>
 ### Package Manager Installation

 Some Linux/Unix distributions have get_iplayer packages in their software repositories.
 These packages are installed using the package manager provided with the Linux/Unix distribution.
+If get_iplayer is not packaged for your system, use the [manual installation procedure](#linux-manual) above.

 Installing a packaged version of get_iplayer will automatically install other required applications and libraries, including Perl modules and external programs.  get_iplayer is packaged differently for different systems, so some components may require separate installation using your package manager.
-If get_iplayer is not packaged for your system, use the [manual installation procedure](#linux-manual) above.
+The instructions below attempt to cover installation of all required and optional components.

 **NOTE:** The instructions below were collated on 2013-06-01 for Linux/Unix distributions known to have get_iplayer 2.82 packages.
 If the installation process for any of these Linux/Unix distributions has changed, please post corrections to the [get_iplayer mailing list](http://lists.infradead.org/mailman/listinfo/get_iplayer).

 <a name="linux-package-debian"></a>
 #### Debian

 These instructions are for Debian 7 (stable, wheezy).
-Information for Debian 6 (squeeze) can be found [below](linux-package-debian6).
+Information for Debian 6 (squeeze) can be found [[here|debian6]].

 ##### Command-line Interface (CLI)

-1. Install get-iplayer package (note that package name contains hyphen, not underscore):
+1. Install get-iplayer package (note that package name contains hyphen, not underscore)

     `sudo apt-get install get-iplayer`

-2. Install components not installed with get-iplayer package:
+2. Install components not installed with get-iplayer package

     `sudo apt-get install ffmpeg mplayer libmp3-tag-perl libnet-smtp-ssl-perl libauthen-sasl-perl`